This page provides information about Sambodromo tickets for the 2015 Rio Carnival Samba Parade. Know them well before your purchase:

 In emergency or with special needs, you can agree with the Sector Coordinator to leave the Sambodromo and return later that night.
 People who also parade the same night can also leave, after receiving a wrist band to be able to return after their parading.

 Although tickets are allocated very early by the authorities, they only issue vouchers to all agencies and applicants.
 These vouchers have to exchanged for the actual magnetic tickets a week before Carnival, for security reasons and to avoid fraud.
 Thus tickets cannot be sent out before, nevertheless they can be delivered within the city of Rio de Janeiro as soon as they come into existence.
-Otherwise you can pick them up in person from our Hospitality Desks in Downtown.
+Otherwise you can pick them up in person from our Visitors' Reception Center in Downtown.

 Sambodromo Ticket Prices